-(5) Indicator Title Percentage of irregular expenditure condonation requests assessed in compliance with the irregular expenditure framework within 3 months of receipt of the request.
-Definition The indicator refers to the evaluation of submission of condonation requests in full compliance with the Irregular Expenditure Framework issued with NT Instruction Note No 2 of 2019/20 Source of data Signed condonation submissions made by public sector institutions.
-Method of calculation / Assessment Simple Count Means of verification Signed reports on evaluation of condonation submissions provided to public sector institutions Assumptions Number of condonation requests that are evaluated is dependent on submissions made by Provincial Departments and Public Entities in accordance with the Irregular Expenditure Framework, issued with NT Instruction Note No 2 of 2019/20.
-Disaggregation of beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation type Non-accumulative Reporting Cycle Quarterly Desired performance 100% of irregular expenditure condonation requests evaluated in compliance with the Irregular Expenditure Framework, within 3 months of receipt of submission.
+(5) Indicator Title Percentage of irregular expenditure condonation requests assessed in compliance with the irregular expenditure framework within 3 months of receipt of the submission and supporting evidence.
+The indicator refers to the evaluation of submission of condonation requests in full Definition compliance with the Irregular Expenditure Framework issued with NT Instruction Note No 2 of 2019/20.
+Source of data Signed condonation submissions and supporting evidence provided by public sector institutions.
+Method of calculation / Simple Count.
+Assessment Simple Count.
+Means of verification Signed reports on evaluation of condonation submissions provided to public sector institutions.
+Percentage of condonation requests that are assessed is dependent on submissions made by Provincial Departments and Public Entities in accordance with the Irregular Expenditure Framework, issued with NT Instruction Note No 2 of 2019/20, with supporting evidence.
+Submission - means an application for condonation of irregular expenditure.
+It does not necessarily mean that all information has been submitted to complete the assessment.
+Assumptions Supporting evidence - means information that supports all assertions as stated in paragraph 56 of the Irregular Expenditure Framework.
+Any information requested by PT in a form of information request.
+All information requested need to be submitted by the department/entity within 30 calendar days after request has been communicated by PT official.
+Assessed - means that submission has been evaluated and conclusion whether to condone, not condone because of outstanding supporting evidence or failure in meeting the Irregular Expenditure Framework.
+This would mean that the submission would have been tabled to the CWC and signed by the PT HOD.
+Disaggregation of beneficiaries (where N/A applicable) Spatial Transformation NIA (where applicable) N/A Calculation type Non-accumulative Reporting Cycle Quarterly 100% of irregular expenditure condonation requests evaluated in compliance with the Desired performance Irregular Expenditure Framework, within 3 months of receipt of submission and Indicator recognibility supporting evidence.
 Indicator responsibility Chief Director: Accounting Practices